mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 ### SageMaker DeepAR

-Many of time series studies deal with predictions for future time series.
+Most of the time series studies deal with predictions for future time series.
 These time series prediction algorithms can also be used to detect anomalies.
 The prediction of future time series is based on past patterns.
 This means that if the input time series is unusually different from the past pattern, it will deviate significantly from the predicted future time series.

 The Amazon SageMaker DeepAR forecasting algorithm is a supervised learning algorithm for forecasting scalar (one-dimensional) time series using Recurrent Neural Networks (RNN).
-Unlike traditional algorithms such as ARIMA(autoregressive integrated moving average) or ETS(exponential smoothing), DeepAR can take into account additional features such as related time series or meta information of timeseries together.
+Unlike traditional algorithms such as ARIMA(autoregressive integrated moving average) or ETS(exponential smoothing), DeepAR can take into account additional features such as related time series or meta information of time series together.

 In this scenario, we will use the number of clicks in 10 minutes as target series and the number of visitors in 10 minutes as related series(dynamic feature).
-We will divide timeseries by url(page).
+We will divide time series by url(page).
 Each url will have its own clickstreams.
 You can consider url as a product sold and clicks as sales if we transform this usecase into the retail business.

 ![](imgs/resample2.png)

-In order to use DeepAR of SageMaker, we will change the record format.
-The records in your input files will contain the following fields:
+In order to use DeepAR of SageMaker, we should change the record format.
+The records in your input files should contain the following fields:

 - start : The start timestamp.
-A string with the format YYYY-MM-DD HH:MM:SS.
+A string with the format of YYYY-MM-DD HH:MM:SS.
 - target : An array of floating-point values or integers that represent the time series.
 Here, we will use clickstream counts in 10 minutes for forecasting value.
 - dynamic_feat (optional) : An array of arrays of floating-point values or integers that represents the vector of custom feature time series.
 Here, we will use the number of visitors in 10 minutes for dynamic features.
 - cat (optional) : An array of categorical features that can be used to encode the groups that the record belongs to.
 We do not use categorical values in this example.